-Welcome to the Dry Eye Treatment Center at Eye Center South
+Welcome to the Dry Eye Treatment Center

 Our doctors and staff are at the forefront of leading edge technology and treatment regimes for Dry Eye Syndrome.

-Do you suffer from Dry Eye Syndrome?
+Do you Suffer from Dry Eye Syndrome?

 Our comprehensive approach to dry eye relief is among the most proven in the ophthalmic industry.
 From the latest breakthroughs in LipiFlow Dry Eye Technology – to proven advances in vitamin therapy, artificial tears and punctal plugs – our Dry Eye Treatment Center is unsurpassed in our dedication to providing patients the soothing relief they deserve.